Types of model output

 Enable array sizes

-The tendency fields need to be explicitly allocated array storage in the model code, unlike the standard diagnostics above where this is not required.
+All of the diagnostics fields need to be explicitly allocated array storage in the model code, unlike the standard diagnostics above where storage is already allocated in the model.

 Do this by setting these namelist variables: